mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *faith is the strength by which a shattered world shall emerge into the light.*
+> *we are shaped by our thoughts; we become what we think. when the mind is pure, joy follows like a shadow that never leaves.*

 </div>
 <!-- quote-end -->